When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 Flux core welding produces more smoke and fumes while welding and can make it difficult to see the weld puddle.

 And some of these fumes are noxious and shouldn’t be breathed in.

-A Round Up of Other differences
+A Round Up of Other MIG and Flux Core Differences

 2. Both welding methods need a contact tip of the right size for the welding wire used.
 MIG needs a nozzle over the contact tip to direct the shielding gas to cover the weld pool.